jedgroev/SGWebsite/lessons/20190507_RNAseqVisualisation_Fred&Susanne/Readme.md

 For more information on PCA see: [Huub and Marc's PCA Lesson](https://github.com/ScienceParkStudyGroup/studyGroup/tree/gh-pages/lessons/20190124_PCA_Huub_Marc)

 PCA is used to visualise whether or not there is a separation between the conditions/cell-type/class (the effect we want to investigate).
 If the data points cluster in a way that does not fit with our idea of how it should look then this is an indication that something could have gone wrong up to this point (for example not correcting for batch/cell-type effects in data preprocessing).
-If the PCA plot clusters as exptected from the experimental design then we can move on.
+If the PCA plot clusters as expected from the experimental design then we can move on.

 Differential expression analyses with DESeq2.
 This is sometimes the goal of an RNA-seq experiment to test and obtain a list of genes that are up or downregulated in a certain condition compared to another.
 Here we are interested in the dispersion plot to decide whether or not to continue with the analysis.